varnishcache-friends/varnish3to4/README.md

 varnish3to4
 ===========

-Script to assist migrating a VCL file from Varnish 3 to 4.
+A script to assist migrating a VCL file from Varnish 3 to 4.

 Currently understands: